daminebenq/bbb-puppeteer/README.md

 The default script will launch the clients it needs on the server you describe in the URL.

-## ToDo

-- [ ] Add URL when running the command to be able to point on the Server you want to test.

 ## That's all
 ## Happy testing